tsunami643/blog/_posts/2021-10-06-ti10-team-guide.md

 For most of 2020, practically everyone had written off North America as a region beyond saving and it was basically just EG's sandbox to stomp on kids.

-In 2021, we learned that North America *is* indeed mostly beyond saving, but there are actually two bullies at the playground with Quincy Crew too.
+In 2021, we learned that North America *is* indeed mostly beyond saving, but there are in fact two bullies at the playground with Quincy Crew too.

 Quincy Crew not only gave EG a run for their money in both NA DPC seasons, but was also looking to be worthy competition at international LANs.
 Their Singapore Major result has an asterisk because QC had to use a stand-in of Poloson due to MSS contracting COVID.